EmbarkStudios/cargo-fetcher/README.md

 ### `mirror`

-The `mirror` subcommand does the work of downloading crates and registry indexes from their original locations and reuploading them to your storage backend.
+The `mirror` subcommand does the work of downloading crates and registry indexes from their original locations and re-uploading them to your storage backend.

 It does have one additional option however, to determine how often it should take snapshots of the registry index(es).